 - high accuracy of fit

 At just 8-12μm, the zinc flake is significantly thinner than conventional corrosion protection systems such as powder coatings or hot-dip galvanizing – even thinner than a human hair.
 Nevertheless, it guarantees a protective effect of up to 1,000 hours against base metal corrosion in the neutral salt spray test according to DIN EN ISO 9227.
-As a result, the zinc flake coating is particularly suitable for products that require high resistance and a perfect fit.
+Consequently, the zinc flake coating is particularly suitable for products that require high resistance and accuracy of fit.

-If you would like to find out more about zinc flake coatings, please visit the Dörken MKS website.
-There you will find everything you need to know about coating solutions: www.doerken-mks.de
+If you would like to find out more about zinc flake coatings, please visit the website of Dörken MKS.
+There you will find everything you need to know about coating solutions:

-If you have any questions or require additional information, please contact the person listed below.
+If you have any questions or require additional information, please get in touch with the contact person listed below.

-You can also print out a summary of all the information as a product sheet.
-This is part of the Schoenborn product catalogue. f you would like to file your collected forms in a Schoenborner folder, simply send us an e-mail with your contact details to: firstname.lastname@example.org
+All information can also be printed out as a product sheet.
+This is part of the Schoenborn product catalog.
+If you would like to store your collected forms in a Schoenborn folder, simply send us an e-mail with your contact details: firstname.lastname@example.org

 We will gladly send you the free folder.